Quivers and path algebras

 What is it?

 The current version of the QPA package have the basic features for creating a program that can do a variety of computations for finite dimensional qoutients of path algebras.
-In particular, it has data structures for quivers, quotients of path algebras, and representations of quivers with relations.
+In particular, it has data structures for quivers, quotients of path algebras, representations of quivers with relations and complexes of modules.
 One of the major aims is to be able to contruct projective resolutions of finitely generated modules over finite dimensional quotients of path algebras.
-This is not yet available.
+One can construct minimal projective resolutions with algorithms using linear algebra, which might not be the most efficient.
+The not necessarily minimal projective resolution constructed by Green-Solberg-Zacharia in "Minimal projective resolutions" has been implemented, but not much infrastructure has been buildt around it yet.
+An other goal is to have a test for finite representation type.
+This work has started, but there is a long way left.
+Part of this work is to implement/port the functionality and data structures that was available in CREP.

 In addition to the above, we have a long list of computations we want to implement in our package, see the